v8/v8.dev/src/blog/better-class-features.md

 };
 ```

 As described before, when initializing the brand, V8 also stores a reference to the class context in the instance.
-This reference isn't used in brand checks, it's intended for the debugger to retrieve a list of private methods from the instance without knowing which class it is constructed from.
+This reference isn't used in brand checks, but is instead intended for the debugger to retrieve a list of private methods from the instance without knowing which class it is constructed from.
 When `super()` is invoked directly in the constructor, V8 can simply load the context from the context register (which is what `Mov <context>, r2` or `Ldar <context>` in the bytecodes above does) to perform the initialization, but `super()` can also be invoked from a nested arrow function, which in turn can be invoked from a different context.
 In this case, V8 falls back to a runtime function (still named `%AddPrivateBrand()`) to look for the class context in the context chain instead of relying on the context register.
 For example, for the `callSuper` function below:

 ```js
 class A extends class {} {